cheomanigua/godotdoc/content/docs/data_structures/bit_flags.md

 At the example script at the end of the page you can see how to use integer variable values and left shift operators in combination with constants, custom functions and the built-in match function.

-## Bitwise operations in single bits
+## Single bits operations

-There are two ways to access/target a single bit in the variable: using a value for the variable, or using left shift bitwise operations.
+There are two ways to access/target a single bit in the variable: using the variable value, or using left shift bitwise operations.
 They both accomplish the same goal, but use slightly different approaches.

 ### Variable value

-In the following examples, we are only working with 3 bits, although you could use up to 64 bits. `bit_index` is a made up index.
-It has to be replaced by an actual value: 1, 2 or 4 and represents the bit position.
+`bit_index` is a made up index, there are no actual indexes in bit flags. `bit_index` is to be replaced by an actual variable value: 1, 2 or 4 and represents the bit to be operated with.

 ```
 __4___2___1__		__4___2___1__		__4___2___1__